-Data used for the purposes of this article consists of monthly values of the Fama and French three-factor model factors as well as excess returns on 6 portfolios formed on Size and B/M. Analysis is performed on two distinct datasets: US stock market and European stock markets of sixteen developed European countries.
+Data used for the purposes of this article consists of monthly values of the Fama and French three-factor model factors as well as excess returns on six portfolios formed on Size and B/M. Analysis is performed on two distinct datasets: US stock market and European stock markets of sixteen developed European countries.
 In the case of the US data spans from July of 1926 to January of 2022 which translates to 1147 observations, whereas European data spans from July of 1990 to January of 2022 which amounts to 379 observations.
 The data has been downloaded from Kenneth R. French’s Data Library where the values of factors are calculated monthly on the basis of CRSP stock market database.
 The Supplement covers detailed statistics of both datasets that are used in the analysis.

 Time series regressions are performed for five types of nonlinear models along with the linear Fama and French three-factor model as benchmark.
-The analyzed types of models are listed in order of complexity: linear with interactions, quadratic, quadratic with interactions, cubic and cubic with interactions.
+The analysed types of models are listed in order of complexity: linear with interactions, quadratic, quadratic with interactions, cubic and cubic with interactions.
 The last one can be represented by the following equation:

 rit=βi0+βi1RMt-RFt+βi2RMt-RFt2+βi3RMt-RFt3+ +βi4SMBt+βi5SMBt2+βi6SMBt3+ +βi7HMLt+βi8HMLt2+βi9HMLt3+ +βi10RMt-RFt∙HMLt+βi11RMt-RFt∙SMBt+ +βi12SMBt∙HMLt+ei (4)